An exactly solvable asymmetric simple inclusion process: Introduction

 It is natural to consider a `bosonic' counterpart of the ASEP, and a symmetric analog known as the \emph{symmetric inclusion process} (SIP) was first introduced and studied in its own right by Giardin\`a--Redig--Vafayi~\cite{giardina-redig-vafayi-2010} from the point of view of obtaining correlation inequalities.
 We add that a model very similar in spirit is implicit in the works of Giardin\`a--Kurchan--Redig~\cite[Section~III]{giardina-kurchan-redig-2007} and Giardin\`a--Kurchan--Redig--Vafayi~\cite[Section~5.2]{giardina-kurchan-redig-vafayi-2009}, where they obtain it as the dual of a system with Brownian interactions.
 Unlike the ASEP, the inclusion process permits multiple particles per site and the dynamics promotes aggregation.
 Roughly speaking, if two neighbouring sites have $a$ and $b$ particles, the rate in the SIP at which a particle moves from the first to the second is $a( \rf + b)$ and from the second to the first is $b( \rf + a)$, where $\rf$ is a free parameter, called the \emph{diffusion parameter} in the literature.

 The asymmetric inclusion process (ASIP), first proposed by Grosskinsky--Redig--Vafayi \cite{grosskinsky-etal-2011}, is a natural variant of the SIP, where particles hop preferentially in one direction.
 They studied the ASIP in the one-dimensional lattice with closed boundaries, and it was extended to two variants of the ASIP with periodic boundary conditions by Cao--Chleboun--Grosskinsky~\cite{cao-etal-2014}.
 Both these works study condensation phenomena both in and out of equilibrium in certain limits of the rates.
 A lot of work has been done since then on condensation in the ASIP.
 We refer to the survey by Landim~\cite{landim-2019} for more details.
 To be more precise, \cite{cao-etal-2014} studied two variants of the ASIP.
 The first was precisely the SIP (with symmetric hopping rates), and the second was with totally asymmetric hopping rates, which they call the TASIP.
 We simultaneously generalize both the models in this work.
 Specifically, we generalize the form of the rates mentioned above to $[a]_t (\rf + [b]_t)$, where $[n]_t$ is the $t$-analogue of the integer $n$, and we add an asymmetry parameter $q$; see \cref{sec:model} for the precise definition.
 We call this model the \emph{\asip{}}.
-In the limit $t \to 1$, we obtain both the variants studied in \cite{cao-etal-2014} at $q = 0$ and $q = 1$.
+In the limit $t \to 1$, we obtain both the variants studied in \cite{cao-etal-2014,Jatuviriyapornchai2020} at $q = 0$ and $q = 1$.
 To clarify, we only focus on the steady state.
-We will show that many of the properties of the ASIP continue to hold for the \asip{}.
+We will show that many of the properties of the ASIP continue to hold for the \asip{}. {We however, note that unlike the $q$-TASEP mentioned above, we do not know if the \asip{} is integrable.
+We have verified that it is not obviously integrable in the sense that the local Markov matrices do not satisfy the Yang--Baxter equation.}

 After the definition of the \asip{} in \cref{sec:model}, we will show that this is a special case of a \emph{misanthrope process}~\cite{cocozza-1985,evans-waclaw-2014}, and so the steady state will be of product form.
 In \cref{sec:ss}, we give explicit formulas for the steady states and derive some properties.
 It will turn out that the analysis for $t = 1$ and $t \neq 1$ will be different, and these will be studied separately throughout.
 We look at observables in the steady state in \cref{sec:obs}.
 In particular, we will show that the one-point distribution is the so-called beta-binomial distribution (which generalizes the beta distribution) and calculate the current when $t = 1$.